-Oil Rig Accidents Lawyers in Birmingham, AL
+Oil Rig Accidents Lawyers

 Accidents and injuries among oil platform workers can be big news.
 Explosions, fires, and deaths garner headlines.
 But platform workers also suffer less spectacular but equally serious injuries every day on oil platforms in the Gulf of Mexico and other offshore locations from falls, supply boat accidents, and malfunctioning equipment.
 Several laws govern how these injured workers can obtain compensation for their injuries and other losses.

-Birmingham Lawyers Handling Oil Rig Accidents
+Lawyers Handling Oil Rig Accidents

 At the Alabama law firm Johnstone Carroll, LLC, our maritime attorneys help clients who were injured while working on offshore oil and gas rigs.
 We understand the various state and federal laws and regulations that apply to platforms and rigs and the remedies available to injured maritime workers.
 We use that knowledge to obtain maximum compensation for injured clients, including: